EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Results

 In \autoref{fig:sersic_ssfr}, we investigate Sérsic indices for passive and star forming populations, and find that the star forming galaxies have Sérsic indices around $n \sim 1$, suggesting that most star formation takes place within disc galaxies, which is also the case when identifying these systems through visual means \citep[][]{Ferreira22b}.
+This is also in agreement with measurements of star forming galaxies, which are found to be typically discy with $n~\sim 1.2$ \citep{paulino-afonso}.
 The slight deviation from this trend at the highest redshifts could be due to stars forming in young, compact sources, before evolving into disc-like galaxies.
 The populations start to show differing trends at $z \sim 3$, again hinting at the establishment of a bifurcation of the galaxy population in structure around this time.
 This shows that the star forming and passive galaxy populations possibly evolve through different mechanisms to create differing physical properties at later times, such as inside out star formation in star forming galaxies, and stellar migration in passive systems.